William Nylander: Toronto Maple Leafs

 During the 2017–18 season, Nylander was again placed on the top line with Matthews and Hyman.
 Early in the season, Nylander went on an 11-game scoring drought, which ended in an overtime goal against the New Jersey Devils.
-By scoring that goal, Nylander became only the second Maple Leaf in franchise history (the first being Miroslav Fryčer) to score the only goal of a regular-season game in overtime.
+By scoring that goal, Nylander became only the second player in franchise history (the first being Miroslav Fryčer) to score the only goal of a regular season game in overtime.
 He ended the regular season recording 61 points, the same as his rookie season.
 The Maple Leafs once again qualified for the playoffs, where they were eliminated in seven games of the first round by the Boston Bruins.
 He recorded one goal and three assists during those seven games.

 Nylander became a restricted free agent during the off-season.
 He went unsigned throughout the summer, seeking a long-term extension as opposed to a "bridge deal".
 Nylander did not attend the team's training camp.
 The Maple Leafs began the season without Nylander, as the two sides could not come to an agreement beforehand.
 As a restricted free agent, Nylander needed to sign before 1 December to be eligible to play during the 2018–19 season.
 While away from the team, Nylander skated in Sweden and Austria.
-It was reported that he was losing $30,000 in pay each day he remained unsigned.
-It was later reported on 10 November that the Maple Leafs were fielding offers for Nylander, just weeks before the 1 December deadline.
-Just minutes before the deadline, Nylander agreed to a six-year, $41.77 million contract.
-Nylander was a healthy scratch for his first game back with the team, but made his season debut on 6 December against the Detroit Red Wings.
-After his return, Nylander finished 5th in the annual NHLPA player poll for best hair in the league.
-He would struggle for the remainder of that season, scoring 27 points in 54 games.
+It was reported that he lost $30,000 in pay each day he remained unsigned.
+It was later reported on 10 November, that the Maple Leafs were fielding offers for Nylander, just weeks before the 1 December deadline.
+Just minutes before the deadline, Nylander agreed to a six-year, $45 million contract.
+Nylander was a healthy scratch for his first game back with the team, but made his season debut on 6 December, against the Detroit Red Wings.
+He would struggle for the remainder of that season, amassing 27 points in 54 games.

-Nylander's play markedly improved the following season, especially following the Leafs' decision to replace Mike Babcock as head coach with Sheldon Keefe.
-At the time the NHL was suspended due to the COVID-19 pandemic, Nylander had already set a career high with 31 goals in 68 games, to go along with 28 assists.
+Ahead of the 2019-20 season, Nylander changed his jersey number from 29 to 88.
+He had originally chosen 29 because it was among the available numbers and was a reversal of his father’s number 92.
+88 was also Nylander's number when he first turned professional in Sweden and was a nod to his admiration for Patrick Kane.
+He also agreed to cover the cost for fans to get their jerseys changed to the new number.
+Nylander's play markedly improved that year, especially following the Maple Leafs' decision to replace Mike Babcock as head coach with Sheldon Keefe.
+When the NHL was suspended due to the COVID-19 pandemic, Nylander had already set a career-high with 31 goals in 68 games, to go along with 28 assists.